pair_style comb command

 For atom type pairs I,J and I != J, where types I and J correspond to two different element types, mixing is performed by LAMMPS as described above from values in the potential file.

-This pair style does not support the pair_modify shift, table, and tail options.
+These pair styles does not support the pair_modify shift, table, and tail options.

-This pair style does not write its information to binary restart files, since it is stored in potential files.
+These pair styles do not write its information to binary restart files, since it is stored in potential files.
 Thus, you need to re-specify the pair_style, pair_coeff, and fix qeq/comb commands in an input script that reads a restart file.

-This pair style can only be used via the pair keyword of the run_style respa command.
+These pair styles can only be used via the pair keyword of the run_style respa command.
 It does not support the inner, middle, outer keywords.

-This pair style is part of the MANYBODY package.
-It is only enabled if LAMMPS was built with that package (which it is by default).
+These pair styles are part of the MANYBODY package.
+It is only enabled if LAMMPS was built with that package.
 See the Making LAMMPS section for more info.

-This pair style requires the newton setting to be “on” for pair interactions.
+These pair styles requires the newton setting to be “on” for pair interactions.

-The COMB potentials in the ffield.comb file provided with LAMMPS (see the potentials directory) are parameterized for metal units.
+The COMB potentials in the ffield.comb and ffield.comb3 files provided with LAMMPS (see the potentials directory) are parameterized for metal units.
 You can use the COMB potential with any LAMMPS units, but you would need to create your own COMB potential file with coefficients listed in the appropriate units if your simulation doesn’t use “metal” units.